nirs/blkhash/README.md

 ## Portability

-blkhash it developed and tested only on Linux, but it should be portable to other platforms where openssl works.
+blkhash it developed on Linux, but it should be portable to other platforms where openssl is avaialble.

+NBD suppoort requires libnbd.
+If libdnb is not availble, blksum is built without NBD support.

+Tested on:
+- Fedora 32
+- FreeBSD 13 (without libnbd)

 ## Setting up development environment

-Install packages (for Fedora):
+Fedora:

     dnf install \
         asciidoc \